CplBDJ/MySQL4/README.md

 Simple to use pymysql wrappers.
 An understanding of SQL is not required but makes use easier.

 ## Compatability
 I tested this in 3.8.1.
 It uses f-strings so it should be compatible with 3.6+.
+Also uses __enter__ and __exit__ which I believe was first used in 3.5.

 ## Useability
 Query classes